nelsonfigueroa/nelson.cloud/content/posts/2020-01-04-kubernetes-concepts-and-hands-on.md

 $ minikube start
 ```

-This command will download the Minkube .iso and run it using Virtualbox.
+This command will download the Minikube .iso and run it using Virtualbox.

 We can double check that everything is working by running the following: